Ikiru

 Ikiru (生きる) is a 1952 Japanese drama film directed by Akira Kurosawa from a screenplay co-written with Shinobu Hashimoto and Hideo Oguni.
 The film examines the struggles of a terminally ill Tokyo bureaucrat (played by Takashi Shimura) and his final quest for meaning.
 The screenplay was partly inspired by Leo Tolstoy's 1886 novella The Death of Ivan Ilyich.

 The film's major themes include learning how to live, the inefficiency of bureaucracy, and decaying family life in Japan, which have been the subject of analysis by academics and critics.
 It won awards for Best Film at the Kinema Junpo and Mainichi Film Awards and is widely considered one of the greatest films of all time.
-Ikiru is regarded by some as Kurosawa's masterpiece.
+Ikiru is regarded by some as Kurosawa's masterpiece alongside Seven Samurai.

 Plot

 Kanji Watanabe has worked in the same monotonous, bureaucratic position in the Tokyo public works department for thirty years and is close to retirement.
-His wife is dead, and his son, Mitsuo, who lives with his wife in his father's home, seems eager to claim both his father's estate and lifetime pension.
+His wife is dead, and his married son, Mitsuo, lives with him only so he can legally claim his estate upon death.
 At work, Watanabe is a witness to constant bureaucratic inaction.
-In one case, a group of parents who simply want permission to drain a cesspool so they can install a playground are endlessly routed to different offices in the same building.
+In one case, a group of parents who simply want permission to drain a cesspool so they can install a playground are endlessly sent back and forth between different offices in the same building.

 After learning he has stomach cancer and has less than a year to live, Watanabe attempts to come to terms with his impending death.
 He plans to tell Mitsuo about the cancer but decides against it when his son does not pay attention to him.
-He then tries to find escape in the pleasures of Tokyo's nightlife, guided by an eccentric novelist whom he has just met.
-In a nightclub, Watanabe requests a song from the piano player, and sings "Gondola no Uta" ("Life is Brief" in English) with great sadness.
+The old man explores the pleasures of Tokyo's nightlife, guided by an eccentric novelist whom he has just met.
+In a nightclub, Watanabe requests a song from the piano player, and sings "Gondola no Uta" with great sadness.
 His singing greatly affects those watching him.
-Later, he realizes hedonistic pleasure is not the solution.
+Eventually, he realizes that hedonistic pleasure is only a distraction, not a solution.